TheCuteOwl/Trap-Stealer/README.md

 ## <a id="features"></a>✨・Features
 ```
+🤖 è Roblox Cookie Information (Username, Robux, Friends and more!)

 🤔 - Whatsapp Stealer: Steal all whatsapp file on the infected computer

 🖥️ - Computer Information Stealer: Steal graphic card name (and other data), cpu name (and other data), Installed AVs and more..